OmniOneID/did-release/release-V2.0.0.0/OpenDID_Installation_Guide-V2.0.0.0.md

 3. **Pre-installation Checklist**: Describes the prerequisites and preparations required before starting the installation.

-4. **Installation & Registration**: Explains how to install each component of the OpenDID system using the Orchestrator and register the servers into the system.
+4. **Installation & Registration**: This document explains how to install each component of Open DID and register the installed servers to the Open DID system.

 5. **Admin Configuration**: Describes how to preconfigure the essential issuance and verification policies in the Issuer and Verifier Admin Consoles, which are required for running the OpenDID test scenarios.